smonto2/PTFA/README.md

 Finally, all classes can handle missing-at-random data in the form of [`numpy.nan` entries](https://numpy.org/doc/stable/reference/constants.html#numpy.nan) in the data arrays `X` and `Y`.
 Alternatively, these arrays can be directly passed as [`numpy.MaskedArray` objects](https://numpy.org/doc/stable/reference/maskedarray.html#masked-arrays).

 ## Usage

+A large example showcasing the capabilities of PTFA is provided in the package repository: [Example Notebook](https://github.com/smonto2/PTFA/blob/main/example.ipynb).

 Here is a quick example of how to use the main class for factor extraction and forecasting, called `ProbabilisticTFA`: